 In the Winter of 2002-03, I finally had the bicycle professionally painted and had its wheels and brakes upgraded.
 It now has quick release wheels and center-pull brakes.
 In the Summer and Fall of some other parts were also replaced as described in some of the following hyperlinked web pages.

-Creation of The Bicycling Guitarist This isn't about the bicycle directly, but describes how and when I started riding it with no hands while playing guitar.
+Creation of The Bicycling Guitarist This isn't about the bicycle directly, but describes how and when I started riding it no hands while playing guitar.

 Schwinn Continental This page was written when I mistakenly thought my bicycle was a Schwinn Continental.